MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

  .. prompt:: bash $

-    tomotwin_tools.py extractref --tomo path/to/tomo.mrc --coords path/to/coords.coords --out reference/ --filename reference_a
+    tomotwin_tools.py extractref --tomo path/to/tomo.mrc --coords path/to/coords.coords --out reference/ --filename references

- You will find your reference in `reference/reference_a.mrc`
+ You will find your extracted references in `reference/references_X.mrc` where X is a running number.

 3. Embed your Tomogram
 ^^^^^^^^^^^^^^^^^^^^^^